Get

 When Can a Dog Start Skijoring?

 Although any healthy dog can take part in Skijoring, it is recommended that you wait until the dog is fully grown to prevent injuries and malformations to bones and joints.
 In most breeds, this means waiting until they reach 12 to 18 months.
-Prior to this, though, you can start training some of the essential basics such as turn and direction commands, while also socializing your dog to make sure they won’t be distracted while you’re competing.
+Before this, though, you can start training some of the essential basics such as turn and direction commands, while also socializing your dog to make sure they won’t be distracted while you’re competing.

 You can also get your puppy used to wearing a harness and even pulling light weights around before they progress to heavier weights when they are old enough.